 If you thaw a frozen film, you can probably keep it at room temperature for at least a year, and often longer.
 It is safest to assume a film should be used within one year of being removed from a freezer.

 One caveat: Even frozen films do not last forever.
 Background radiation does eventually fog films, and freezing does not slow or prevent this.
 Deterioration will sometimes be noticeable in as few as ten years after the expiry date.
-Films outdated for fifteen years, stored frozen, may still give reasonably fresh images; by twenty years, noticeable fog is almost guaranteed.
+Films outdated for fifteen years, stored frozen, may still give reasonably fresh images; by twenty years, some fog and contrast loss will likely be apparent.

 Something else to remember: films change much more rapidly after exposure than before.
-Exposure causes a physical change to the crystals of silver halide in the light-sensitive layer, which then slowly spreads to nearby crystals in a kind of chain reaction.
+Exposure causes a physical change to the crystals of silver halide in the light-sensitive layer, which then slowly affects nearby crystals in a chain reaction.
 Exposed film can begin to show loss of contrast and color quality in as few as six to ten weeks.
 So if you cannot get your exposed film processed promptly, you definitely should refrigerate or freeze it.

 Bottom line: have no fear.
 Buy film that has been properly stored.
-Store it cool or frozen.
+Seal it against moisture and store it cool or frozen.
 Get it developed promptly after exposure.
 Enjoy it for years.

 (We often have high-quality expired film available, as well as deteriorated films suitable for experimentation.)